 The mining rights of Lace were granted to DiamondCorp in February 2009.
 SRK Consulting completed an independent engineering report with estimated resources and development plans in March 2012.

-The independent engineering report suggests development of a block cave at 470m depth.
+The independent engineering report suggests the development of a block cave at a 470m depth.
 It will consist of a slot drive, doming and production levels.

-Continuous trough block cave is considered to be an economical and safer option for mining.
+A continuous trough block cave is an economical and safer option for mining.
 It will include a conveyor decline for materials and worker transport running in parallel.
 The rim tunnel at the production level will have load-haul-dumps (LHD) for loading the trucks.

-The mine consists of a 350m level vertical shaft.
-It will be used for ventilation.
-The site also consists of workshops, offices and accommodation for employees.
-The mine has adequate supply of water for processing and electricity supply from Eskom grid.
+The mine consists of a 350m level vertical shaft, workshops, offices and accommodation for employees.
+The mine has an adequate supply of water for processing and electricity supply from the Eskom grid.

 Production and costs of the Lace Diamond Mine

-Initial production is expected in 2013 at a rate of 30,000ct.
-At full production, the mine is expected to produce up to 300,000ct.
-Future development of deeper block caves is expected to produce about 500,000ct/y.
+Initial production began in January 2013 at a rate of 30,000ct.
+Future development of deeper block caves is expected to produce 500,000ct/y.